About

 Facilities

-There are no facilities at Russell, but the Cal Forestry Club's Logging Sports team has a practice site there.
+There are no facilities at Russell, but the Cal Forestry Club's Logging Sports team has a practice site here.
+There is an RV hookup with power available.
+No water or irrigation system.

 Size